 Gestures such as bared teeth or a wagging tail are some of the more obvious ways dogs communicate through body language.
-However, some of a dog's body language is more subtle.
-There are several signs look out for to determine when your dog is feeling fear or anxiety.
+Some of a dog's body language is more subtle.
+There are several signs look out for to determine when your dog is feeling fear or anxiety:

 - Flattened ears